bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2024/C4W.md

 ---
-root: .components.layouts.BlogLayout
+data:
   title: "Compose Multiplatform for Web: An Amazing Framework That Maybe You Shouldn't Use"
-description: Compose Multiplatform is a powerful framework for building apps in Kotlin using a shared codebase that can target multiple platforms, including Android, iOS, Desktop, and web.
+  description: Compose Multiplatform is a powerful framework for building apps in Kotlin using a shared codebase
+    that can target multiple platforms, including Android, iOS, Desktop, and web.
 But you should think twice before actually using it for web...
   author: David Herman
   date: 2024-07-09
 routeOverride: c4w
 tags:
  - compose multiplatform